SticsRPacks/SticsOnR/README.md

 be installed first.

   - For Windows
-    RTools must be installed using the last installer from [here](https://cran.r-project.org/bin/windows/Rtools)
+    RTools must be installed using the latest installer from [here](https://cran.r-project.org/bin/windows/Rtools)
   - For linux
     Development tools must be installed first, like the